tsegaywelu/alalula-tarding-static-website/README.md

-hello thanks very much this is the static website front-end
+hello thanks very much for following me  this is the static website front-end